 For some, today is a day of remembrance, for others, it’s a day memorialized in history.
-A day, we as a country will never forget, but for many, the understanding of it stops there.
+For any Americans born before 2001, it is a day we will never forget, but for many, the understanding of it stops there.
 Limited to what they learned about that fateful day in school (for my millennials) or watched transpire on television.

 However, for me, it was real life.
 It was right there in front of me.

 On September 11, 2001 I was living in Washington, DC, working as a news assistant in the New York Times, Washington bureau and living a few blocks away from the Pentagon.
 Working the night shift at the Times, I was home sleeping when the first planes hit the World Trade Center in New York.

 I was pacing in my bedroom fielding calls from family, friends and my editors when American Airlines Flight 77 crashed into the Pentagon at 9:37 a.m. less than half a mile away from my apartment.

 A year after the terrorist attacks on 9/11, I was still working at the New York Times and wrote, “For some…the terrorist attacks were not just horrible pictures on a television screen.
 The fires raged in front of them.
 The survivors streamed past them…”